Skip to main content

 That said, schemas often create complexity in system designs where components might simply want to store and communicate data in some meaningful way.
 For example, an ETL pipeline should not break when upstream structural changes prevent data from fitting in downstream relational tables.
 Instead, the pipeline should continue to operate and the data should continue to land on the target system without having to fit into a predefined table, while also preserving its super-structure.

-This is precisely what Zed enables.
-A system layer above and outside the scope of the Zed data layer can decide how to adapt to the structural changes with or without administrative intervention.
+This is precisely what SuperDB enables.
+A system layer above and outside the scope of the data layer can decide how to adapt to the structural changes with or without administrative intervention.

-To this end, whether all the values must conform to a schema and how schemas are managed, revised, and enforced is all outside the scope of Zed; rather, the Zed data model provides a flexible and rich foundation for schema interpretation and management.
+To this end, whether all the values must conform to a schema and how schemas are managed, revised, and enforced is all outside the scope of the super data model; rather, the data model provides a flexible and rich foundation for schema interpretation and management.

 2.2 Type Combinatorics